New York Rangers: Expensive acquisitions and postseason drought (1994–2005)

 Despite coaching the Rangers to a regular season first-place finish and the Stanley Cup victory, head coach Mike Keenan left after a dispute with general manager Neil Smith.
 Paramount Communications, the owners of the Rangers, were acquired by Viacom who then sold the team to ITT Corporation and Cablevision in August 1994.
 During the lockout-shortened 1994–95 season, the Rangers won their first-round series with the Quebec Nordiques, but lost in the second round of the playoffs to the Philadelphia Flyers in four games with succeeding head coach Colin Campbell.
-Neil Smith orchestrated a deal that sent Sergei Zubov and center Petr Nedved to Pittsburgh in exchange for defenseman Ulf Samuelsson and left-winger Luc Robitaille in the summer of 1995.
+Neil Smith orchestrated a deal that sent Sergei Zubov and center Petr Nedvěd to Pittsburgh in exchange for defenseman Ulf Samuelsson and left-winger Luc Robitaille in the summer of 1995.
 The Rangers defeated the Canadiens in six games in the 1996 playoffs, but lost their second-round series to the Penguins in five games.

 The Rangers acquired Wayne Gretzky as a free agent in the 1996 offseason.

 The Rangers then acquired Wayne Gretzky in 1996.
 With Gretzky, the team went to the conference finals in 1997, where they lost 4–1 to the Flyers.
 During the season, ITT sold their stake of the Rangers to Cablevision.
 Mark Messier, a former Oiler teammate of Gretzky's, left in the summer of 1997 and the team failed in a bid to replace him with Colorado Avalanche superstar Joe Sakic.
 Robitaille was also traded during the summer for Kevin Stevens.
 The Rangers missed the playoffs for seven consecutive seasons, finishing no higher than fourth in their division.
 Gretzky retired at the end of the 1998–99 season.

-In March 2000, Smith was fired along with head coach John Muckler, and that summer, Cablevision CEO and owner James Dolan hired Glen Sather as generla manager.
+In March 2000, Smith was fired along with head coach John Muckler, and that summer, Cablevision CEO and owner James Dolan hired Glen Sather as general manager.
 By the end of the 2000–01 season, the Rangers had acquired some veterans.
 Messier returned to New York, Theoren Fleury joined the Rangers after spending most of his career with the Calgary Flames and Eric Lindros was traded to the Rangers by the Flyers.
 The Rangers also acquired Pavel Bure late in 2001–02 from the Florida Panthers.
-Approaching the 2004–05 NHL lockout, they also acquired Alexei Kovalev, Jaromir Jagr, Martin Rucinsky, and Bobby Holik.
+Approaching the 2004–05 NHL lockout, they also acquired Alexei Kovalev, Jaromír Jágr, Martin Ručinský, and Bobby Holík.
 However, none of the acquisitions helped them obtain a playoff spot.
 Towards the end of the 2003–04 season, general manager Glen Sather traded away Brian Leetch, Kovalev, Rucinsky, and Nedved.